Winter is coming!

 Solar panels work best when they are perpendicular to the sunbeam, meaning they should face toward the equator and be tilted at an angle that matches your latitude.

 For most locations in North America, this means facing the solar panel south and tilting them at a 60-degree angle.

 This orientation maximizes the amount of sunlight that is hitting the solar panel and therefore, the solar lights’ charging efficiency.

 How to Store Outdoor Solar Lights for Winter?

-Although solar security lights can stay out in winter, some prefer to store them to prolong their lifespan.
+Although solar lights can stay out in winter, some prefer to store energy to prolong their lifespan.